Falklands prepares for climate change, which is arriving with much less rainfall

 He said this would allow the collection and sharing of weather data in various locations across the Islands, which would not only support the understanding of the variety of weather experienced in these different locations, but would also support future climate analysis to allow early prediction and warning systems and would aid understanding when making decisions related to adaptation action.

 It will allow for early warning systems of periods of reduced rainfall and subsequent water availability, which will assist in mitigating the effects of reduced rainfall events, and in future help to give people across the Islands more advanced warning to prepare for dry periods.
+(Penguin News)

 Top CommentsDisclaimer & comment rules